jQwotos/Kissanime-Mass-Downloader/README.md

 ### Please update your version of cfscrape https://github.com/Anorov/cloudflare-scrape
+### Kissanime.to may be down!
+Please check status http://kissanime.to/

 # Kiss anime downloader
 A CLI program designed for servers to download full seasons of anime from Kissanime.